yashpola/me/README.md

 ## Yashwit's Website (W.I.P.)

 Version 2!
 Migrated from [here](https://github.com/yashpola/yashpola).
-Major differences are is that this site is built using Vanilla CSS instead of MaterialUI (to reduce performance overhead) and Vite-Typescript instead of CreateReactApp-JavaScript.
+Major differences are that this site is built using Vanilla CSS instead of MaterialUI (to reduce performance overhead) and Vite-Typescript instead of CreateReactApp-JavaScript.
 I'm still deployed at [https://yashwit.com](https://yashwit.com)

 Feel free to give me feedback [here](https://github.com/yashpola/me/issues)